nicksnyder/go-i18n/README.md

 - Read the [documentation](https://pkg.go.dev/github.com/nicksnyder/go-i18n/v2).
 - Look at the [code examples](https://github.com/nicksnyder/go-i18n/blob/main/i18n/example_test.go) and [tests](https://github.com/nicksnyder/go-i18n/blob/main/i18n/localizer_test.go).
 - Look at an example [application](https://github.com/nicksnyder/go-i18n/tree/main/example).

+## Translations of this document

+Community translations of this document may be found in the [.github](.github) folder.

+These translations are maintained by the community, and are not maintained by the author of this project.
+They are not guaranteed to be accurate or up-to-date.

 ## License